OmarShamkh/vending_machine_api/README.md

     python3 manage.py test users products
     ```
 ### Swagger Documentation
-you can access the swagger documentation from the following link:
+You can access the swagger documentation from the following link:
 http://localhost:8000/api/docs/